The Bankrate promise

-As a (second-home) homeowner, all the financial responsibility falls on your shoulders — twice.
-If you have a sewer pipe problem in your main residence and then, a short time later, your HVAC system needs repair in your second home, you’ll have two whopping, back-to-back bills.
+As a second-home owner, all the financial responsibility falls on your shoulders — twice.
+For example, if you have a sewer pipe problem in your main residence and then, a short time later, your HVAC system needs repair in your second home, you’ll have two whopping, back-to-back bills.

-Although homebuyers might be able to afford these costs, keep your big-picture goals in sight, says Daniel R. Hill, president of investment advisory firm D.R.
+Although you currently might be able to afford these costs, keep your big-picture goals in sight, says Daniel R. Hill, president and CEO of investment advisory firm D.R.
 Hill Wealth Strategies, LLC, in Richmond, Virginia.

-Hill encourages his clients to consider these big money issues before jumping into another home:
+Hill encourages his clients to consider these money issues before jumping into another home:

 - Are you saving at least 15 percent of your current income for retirement?

-- Do you have six months (preferably nine months) in an emergency cash fund readily available?
+- Do you have six months’ of expenses (preferably nine months’) in an emergency cash fund readily available?